Horse64/old-core.horse64.org/docs/Specification/Horse64.md

   Vectors are immutable containers, so you cannot directly alter contents.

+- `mylist.remove(index)`/`myset.remove(item)`/
+  `mymap.remove(key)`: for lists,
-- `mycontainer.remove`: for lists, this specifies an integer index of the item to remove (which must be between 1, and the `.len` of the list).
+  this specifies an integer index of the item to remove (which must be between 1, and the `.len` of the list).
   For set, specify the item itself in the set that you want to remove.
 For a map, specify the key to be removed.

 ### Datatype Runtime quirks